 What services are offered for dementia or rehabilitation?

 Wallingford nursing homes provide specialized dementia care and rehabilitation programs, including therapeutic treatments and daily activity planning to improve residents’ quality of life.
 For instance, nursing homes often organize daily sessions that combine physical exercises with memory-enhancing activities to cater to dementia patients, striving to maintain their cognitive levels for as long as possible.
-Enhanced infection prevention protocols and resident-centered room design are increasingly part of Connecticut’s evolving care standards.[2][3][4]
+The latest reforms ensure improved infection prevention protocols, safer room assignments, and updated environments aligned with Connecticut’s evolving standards for elder care.[2][3][4]

 Exploring Alternatives to Nursing Homes